WordPress/gutenberg/.github/ISSUE_TEMPLATE.md

 BEFORE POSTING YOUR ISSUE:
 - These comments won't show up when you submit the issue.
 - Try to add as much detail as possible.
 Be specific!
+- Please add the version of Gutenberg you are using in the description
 - If you're requesting a new feature, explain why you'd like it to be added.
 - Search this repository for the issue and whether it has been fixed or reported already.
 - Ensure you are using the latest code before logging bugs.